-The leaves have fallen and the snow is flying.
-It's time to shift gears into cold weather mode for recreational activities in and around the Truckee Meadows.
+The snow will soon be flying (we hope), which means it's time to switch into cold weather mode for recreational activities in and around the Truckee Meadows.
 If you need some ideas about things to do, check out these recreation guides from the cities of Reno and Sparks.

 Image courtesy City of Reno